SDK Reference¶

 { items: HumanScoreItem[], pagination } - HumanScoreItem:

-{ partyId: string, humanScore: HumanScoreResult } - HumanScoreResult:
+{ partyId: string, email: string, humanScore: HumanScoreResult } - HumanScoreResult:

 totalScore,confidenceLevel,breakdown,badges,details - ResolveCredentialsResponse: